 Economic Research at Chapman University

 The A. Gary Anderson Center for Economic Research (ACER) was established in 1979 to provide data, facilities and support in order to encourage the faculty and students at Chapman University to engage in economic and business research of high quality and to disseminate the results of this research to local communities.
-In 1981, an Advisory Board of the A. Gary Anderson Center for Economic Research was formed to provide input on a continuous basis on various economic research projects conducted by the Center.
+In 1981, an advisory board of the A. Gary Anderson Center for Economic Research was formed to provide input on a continuous basis on various economic research projects conducted by the center.
 The Board consists of individuals who have a particular interest and expertise in economic research relating to the regional economy.

 The George L. Argyros School of Business and Economics (ASBE) develops business leaders who create value for their organizations by blending the capacity for sound economic reasoning and a global perspective with the qualities of individual initiative, accountability, effective communication and integrity.
-The Argyros School distinguishes itself by providing students and alumni with unmatched access to exceptional teachers and scholars and to a network of top executives in one of the nation's most dynamic business communities.
+The Argyros School distinguishes itself by providing students and alumni with unmatched access to exceptional faculty and scholars and to a network of top executives in one of the nation's most dynamic business communities.